axem-solutions/dem/README.md

 ## Prerequisites

+Linux and Windows are supported.

+:information_source: macOS is not yet officially supported.
+However, if all prerequisites are met, DEM should work on macOS as well.

 DEM depends on Python and Docker.
 Ensure you have the following versions:

 - Python 3.10+
 - Docker Engine 24.0+

-:information_source: macOS is not yet officially supported.
-However, if all prerequisites are met, DEM should work on macOS as well.

 ## Installation